Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Calculating neglected terms

 In the limit $\Omega_{dr} \gg J_0$, the expected amplitude $a_{DD} = -1$ is retrieved.
-For higher J-coupling strengths, the population may not fully end up in $\ket{DD}$ at the completion of the gate, as the state remains entangled with $\ket{uu}$ and $\ket{dd}$.
+For higher J-coupling strengths, the state may not fully end up in $\ket{DD}$ at the completion of the gate, as population remains in $\ket{uu}$ and $\ket{dd}$.
 The $\beta_1$ term leads to oscillations of the population while $\beta_2\rightarrow -1$ for large $\Omega_{dr}$.
 An upper bound on the infidelity is therefore estimated by setting $\beta_1\rightarrow 1$ and with the fidelity equation defined in (\ref{eq:fidelity}), the error becomes

 By decreasing $J_0$, the power of the virtual field is lessened and population transfer to spectator states due to off-resonant coupling is mitigated.
 Alternatively, one can minimize the infidelity of equation (\ref{eq:eta_2}) with a greater Rabi frequency $\Omega_{dr}$ which increases the energy gap between $\ket{DD}$ and $\ket{uu}$, $\ket{dd}$.